-Custom parameters can be defined freely and save its value if they are passed through the URL.
+Custom parameters - Can be defined freely and save its value if they are passed through the URL.
 They are also available in Answer Piping once created.
+If you want to create UTM parameters for example, choose this option.

-Contact data fields are predefined fields that work the same way as the Contact Form content element.
+Contact data fields - These are predefined fields that work the same way as the Contact Form content element.
 If the field is present in the URL you can choose to pre-fill the field in the Contact Form element or hide it.
 The "Hidden fields behavior" option can be found in the options of that element.
 The parameter name is the same for all language settings.

 Custom parameters need to be lowercase and are usually separated with underscores.
-You can customize the title which will affect how it looks in analytics and reports.
+You can customize the title, which will affect how it looks in analytics and reports and you can also add a fallback.

 Collected hidden fields show up in your analytics as questions (custom parameters) or as personal data (contact data fields).